10 Frugality Fails That Can End Up Costing You Money

 You can easily end up blowing your budget chasing deals and discounts.

 The remedy: Before you buy something that’s on sale, ask yourself if it’s something you really want or if you’re just buying it because of the deal.
-If the sale price was the regular price and there was no discount, would you still want it?
+If there was no discount, would you still want it?
 Do you have a plan to actually use what you’re buying?
 Is it in your budget?
-It’s okay to pass up a good deal sometimes.
+Budgeting methods like kakeibo and values-based budgeting can help you become more mindful about how you spend.

 4. Driving All Over to Find the Lowest Price on Gas